azghanvi/LiveRadio/README.md

 # Note
-This is forked from https://github.com/mirsamantajbakhsh/LiveRadio and fixed various files to be usable in Android 3.6 (29th Nov 2020).
-The sample code provided below does not work as is it.
+This is forked from https://github.com/mirsamantajbakhsh/LiveRadio and fixed various files to be usable in Android 3.6.
+The sample code provided below by actual author does not work as is it.
 You must put this code in foreground service to keep it broadcasting.
 I also fixed the event handling code, previously it was not throwing error on icecast stream break error.
+Also added method to change bitrate.

+I've also placed output/liveradio.aar file which one can include in android project, without all the stuff of setting up ndk, configure and build.

+- Azghanvi
+(29th Nov 2020)

 # Live Radio
 Broadcast from your Android device.
 Live Radio is a audio streaming library based on CoolMicApp (default IceCast Android Client), for making the life easier.